HomeAutoUser/rf_Gateway/README.md

 ### some pictures with WEB interface on a ESP8266 (WEB interface only on uC with WLAN)
-  (pictures from version 1.0.15 | reception can be compiled differently)
+  (some pictures | reception can be compiled differently)
   ![HOME](./screenshots/picture1.png)
   -
   ![CC110x](./screenshots/picture2.png)